 Enjoy and please let me know if you have any questions.
 And, I cannot wait to get my hands on Kristin & Randall Brooks’ interpretation of the yoga sutra-s

-Yoga for a World Out of Balance: Michael Stone
+Yoga for a World Out of Balance by Michael Stone

 Teachings on ethics and social action.
 As I mentioned in the group, I studied ethics with Michael.
 He is my forever teacher, wise, brilliant, analytical, creative, irreverent, social action, and ecologically focused…The teachings today were dedicated to his memory, and to holding space for the suffering of mental illness, and the physical and mental dis-ease we as a global sangha are experiencing at this time due to COVID-19.